 The District Court is the state trial court of general jurisdiction and handles domestic relations cases.
 There are 70 full-time district judges serving in the state's eight judicial districts.

-The Circuit Court has jurisdiction over divorces; in addition there is a Juvenile and Domestic Relations district court in each city and county that hears all matters involving juveniles.
-The court system is composed of 31 judicial circuits with 122 circuit courts--there is a circuit court in each city and county in Virginia.
+The Circuit Court has jurisdiction over divorces.
+Additionally, there is a Juvenile and Domestic Relations District Court in each city and county that hears all matters involving juveniles.
+The court system is composed of 31 judicial circuits with 120 circuit courts.
+There is a circuit court in each city and county in Virginia.

-Get More Information About Your State's Family Courts by Talking to an Attorney
+Get More Information About Your State's Family Courts: Talk to an Attorney